wersplat/upa-summer-championships/README.md

-# UPA Summer Championships
+# UPA Summer Championship

-A modern web application for tracking teams, players, and matches in the UPA Summer Championships, an NBA 2K Pro Am tournament.
+A modern web application for tracking teams, players, and matches in the UPA Summer Championship, an NBA 2K Pro Am tournament.
 Built with Next.js 14, TypeScript, Material-UI, and Supabase.

 ## 🚀 Features